 When you click the wizard's New StreamBase Project procedure, with the project type determination (StreamBase Fragment or LiveView Fragment) already determined from inspection of the legacy project files.button, the wizard invokes the

-name does not conflict with other project names.
+your chosen name does not conflict with existing project names.

 Remember that the project name you choose becomes the Artifact ID portion of the package name for the project, and the package name determines the directory structure of your project.
 See General Notes for further details on selecting a project name.